PyTorchKorea/tutorials-kr/index.rst

    :card_description:  Create a neural network layer with no parameters using numpy.
 Then use scipy to create a neural network layer that has learnable weights.
    :image: _static/img/thumbnails/cropped/Custom-Cpp-and-CUDA-Extensions.png
    :link: advanced/cpp_extension.html
-   :tags: Frontend-APIs,C++,CUDA
+   :tags: Extending-PyTorch,Frontend-APIs,C++,CUDA

 .. customcarditem::
    :header: Extending TorchScript with Custom C++ Operators
    :card_description:  Implement a custom TorchScript operator in C++, how to build it into a shared library, how to use it in Python to define TorchScript models and lastly how to load it into a C++ application for inference workloads.
    :image: _static/img/thumbnails/cropped/Extending-TorchScript-with-Custom-Cpp-Operators.png
    :link: advanced/torch_script_custom_ops.html
-   :tags: Frontend-APIs,TorchScript,C++
+   :tags: Extending-PyTorch,Frontend-APIs,TorchScript,C++

 .. customcarditem::
    :header: Extending TorchScript with Custom C++ Classes
    :card_description: This is a continuation of the custom operator tutorial, and introduces the API we’ve built for binding C++ classes into TorchScript and Python simultaneously.
    :image: _static/img/thumbnails/cropped/Extending-TorchScript-with-Custom-Cpp-Classes.png
    :link: advanced/torch_script_custom_classes.html
-   :tags: Frontend-APIs,TorchScript,C++
+   :tags: Extending-PyTorch,Frontend-APIs,TorchScript,C++

 .. customcarditem::
    :header: Dynamic Parallelism in TorchScript